NONAN23x/WhisperingNova/README.md

-# WhisperingNova
+# Optimization Branch!
-An AI voice changer harnessing the power of OpenAI and VoiceVox for seamless voice transformation with a touch of anime flair
+this is considered the bleeding-edge version of the stable(main) branch, commits here are more frequent and may require latest software

 ## Purpose
 WhisperingNova is an extraordinary project that aims to revolutionize voice modulation in the realm of anime.
 It offers a unique and immersive experience by enabling users to effortlessly transform their voices into captivating anime-style renditions